Samsung/tizen-docs/docs/platform/release-notes/tizen-8-0-m1.md

 - Caching responses on network requests in the Service Worker has been supported.
 - Maplike declaration has been added.
 - JavaScript Engine
-- Ecmascript feature (from es2022) has been added.
+- ECMAscript feature (from ES2022) has been added.

 #### Fixes